 A report from mobiFlip, a German publication that spoke to the company after the event, suggests that it does not want this infotainment system to have any visible references to Google.
 It will use the AOSP (Android Open Source Project) version of the Android Automotive OS, which is license-free but excludes the Play Store.
 The Porsche Macan electric will also get an infotainment system with Android Automotive OS-based software.
 However, the interfaces on both systems could look almost entirely different.

 The Q6 e-tron should feature the company’s new generation steering wheel that has flattened top and bottom.
 The all-new wheel has touch screens and offers capacitive grip recognition or hands-on detection.
 Its touch screens carry a high-gloss black-panel look with back-lit function areas, but the screens are virtually invisible when the functions are inactive.
 The driver can perform 18 different functions from the steering wheel, and that too directly via its touch screens.

 Audi collaborated with premium audio product company Sonos for the sound system of the Q4 e-tron.
 It may use the same partnership to offer a premium aural experience in the Q6 e-tron.

 Audi will unveil the Q6 e-tron in the second half of 2022.
 In the press release detailing the A6 e-tron concept in April 2021, the company said that it plans to unveil its first PPE platform production model in the second half of 2022.
-Audi customers should be able to take delivery of the car in late-2022.
+Customers should be able to take delivery of the car in the first half of 2023.